gruntwork-io/docs/docs/foundations/iac-foundations/labels-tags.md

 }
 ```

-Any tags within a resource override tags in default_tags, so if you run apply on this code, then the VPC will end up with two tags, one from default_tags, and one overridden by the aws_vpc resource:
+Any tags within a resource override tags in `default_tags`.
+If you run `apply` on this code, then the VPC will end up with two tags, one from `default_tags`, and one overridden by the `aws_vpc` resource:

 1. **Environment**: test
 1. **Name**: example-vpc